IQSS/dataverse/doc/sphinx-guides/source/admin/dashboard.rst

 Metadata Export
 ---------------

-See the :doc:`metadataexport` section and the :doc:`/api/native-api` section of the API Guide.
+This part of the Dashboard is simply a reminder message that metadata export happens through the Harvard Dataverse API.
+See the :doc:`metadataexport` section and the :doc:`/api/native-api` section of the API Guide for more details.

 Users
 -----

-See the :doc:`user-administration` section.
+This dashboard tool allows you to search a list of all users of your Dataverse installation.
+You can remove roles from user accounts and assign or remove superuser status.
+See the :doc:`user-administration` section for more details.